ksobrenat32/notes/bash/bash-notes.md

 End commands with `&` to execute on background

 When the command is already running, use `ctrl+z` to turn it into zombie (in background but not executing)

 With `jobs` you can print already running processes

-With `fg` you can bring back zombies processes from backgropund to foreground and they start executing, with `bg` you can let zombie processes execute in the background.
+With `fg` you can bring back zombies processes from background to foreground and they start executing, with `bg` you can let zombie processes execute in the background.

 > Remember you can use `kill -9 PID` to kill a proccess
 > To obtain the PID, use `ps ax`
 > Use `renice` to adjust priority of processes